 - material containing sensitive personal data.

-For information on how the Library assesses the sensitivity of personal data in the Art Collection, download the policy on Access to personal data within our research collections [PDF 1.85MB].
+For information on how we assess the sensitivity of personal data in the Art Collection, download Access to personal and sensitive information within our collections [PDF 1.49MB].

 For more information about the Art Collection, email firstname.lastname@example.org or phone +44 (0)20 7611 8722 during Library opening hours.